-Dataset is imported and further interaction is required through Subdivide by Range dialog:
+Dataset is imported and further interaction is required through the Subdivide by Range dialog:

 Set the Elevation axis, the LS default is the Z axis but can easily be confirmed by the trihedron at the top lhs of the screen.
 Amend as necessary.

 Set Focus distance.
-Polyworks recommend setting it to approx half the minimum range, this will automatically calculate the “step at focus” value.
-I found it better to set the Focus distance to much shorter than this so the data doesn’t get too sparse.
-I usually set it to 0.25 – note that you can set it to less than the minimum range, which seems to be at odds with Polyworks advice.
+Polyworks recommends setting it to approximately half the minimum range, this will automatically calculate the “step at focus” value.
+It may be better to set the Focus distance shorter than this (0.25) so the data doesn’t get too sparse.
+Note: You can set it to less than the minimum range.

-Click the “Update” button.
-Check that all is in order, make adjustments as necessary and then click the “OK” button.
+Click Update.
+Check that all is in order, make adjustments as necessary and then click OK.

 If the data comes in too sparse, try again with smaller subdivision angle.
 If the data is already sampled in the scene, you may need to adjust the values to interpolate more density.

-You can re-interpolate the individual scans within the dataset without having to start over, by rightclicking the required scan sub-images(s) in the Treeview, and selecting the Interpolation tab of the Properties dialogue.
+You can re-interpolate the individual scans within the dataset without having to start over, by right-clicking the required scan sub-images(s) in the Treeview, and selecting the Interpolation tab of the Properties window.
 Amend the required parameters as necessary and the sub-image(s) will be re-interpolated.